ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

       " Vimscript goes here!
    ]]
    ```
-   See `:help vim.cmd()` for details.
+   If needed, see `:help vim.cmd()` for details.

-1. The conditional ternary operator `condition ? expr1 : expr2 ` executes `expr1` if `condition` is true and executes `expr2` if `condition` is false---it is common in C and [many other languages](https://en.wikipedia.org/wiki/%3F:).
+1. In case it's unfamiliar, the conditional ternary operator `condition ? expr1 : expr2 ` executes `expr1` if `condition` is true and executes `expr2` if `condition` is false---it is common in C and [many other languages](https://en.wikipedia.org/wiki/%3F:).
 In the first `imap` mapping, for example, the ternary operator is used to map `<Tab>` to `<Plug>luasnip-expand-or-jump` if `luasnip#expand_or_jumpable()` returns `true` and to `<Tab>` if `luasnip#expand_or_jumpable()` returns `false`.

 1. You need to apply tabstop navigation in both insert and visual modes, hence the use of both `imap` and `smap` for the forward and backward jump mappings.
-   (Well, technically select mode and not visual mode, hence the use of `smap` and not `vmap`, but for a typical end user's purposes select and visual mode look identical---see `:help select-mode` for details.)
+   (Well, technically select mode and not visual mode, hence the use of `smap` and not `vmap`, but for a typical end user's purposes select and visual mode look identical.
+   See `:help select-mode` for details.)

 1. Power users: you can implement custom snippet expansion and navigation behavior by working directly with LuaSnip API functions controlling expand and jump behavior---see `:help luasnip-api-reference` (scroll down to the `jumpable(direction)` entry) for details.
    For most users the example mappings given above should be fine.